mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

   * `count`

     The number of pods of this type to be deployed.
 This may either be hardcoded or exposed to end users via mustache templating.
-This value may be always increased after the service has been deployed, but it can only be decreased if `allow-decomission` is `true`.
+This value may always be increased after the service has been deployed, but it can only be decreased if `allow-decommission` is `true`.

   * `allow-decommission`